 decrease the risk of cardiovascular disease2,6

-It is important that you purchase your fish oil from a reputable company who has been verified by independent laboratory analysis that their product is free from chemical contamination.
-These products are regularly tested (using AOAC international protocols) for freshness, potency and purity by an independent, FDA-registered laboratory and have been determined to be fresh, fully potent and free of detectable levels of mercury, cadmium, lead, PCB’s and other contaminants.
+It is important that you purchase your fish oil from a reputable company that has been verified by independent laboratory analysis that their product is free from chemical contamination.
+These products are regularly tested (using AOAC international protocols) for freshness, potency, and purity by an independent, FDA-registered laboratory and have been determined to be fresh, fully potent, and free of detectable levels of mercury, cadmium, lead, PCB’s and other contaminants.

 What is Fish Oil?

-Fish oil is harvested from cold water fish like salmon, mackerel, sardines, trout, herring, tuna, eel and anchovies.
+Fish oil is harvested from cold-water fish like salmon, mackerel, sardines, trout, herring, tuna, eel, and anchovies.
 These fish are high in omega-3 essential fatty acids (EFAs), which break down into eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
 EFAs are a primary component of cell membranes and hormones.
-Together EPA and DHA aid in alleviating PCOS symptoms and improving fertility because they can help with hormone regulation and they are anti-inflammatory.
+Together EPA and DHA aid in alleviating PCOS symptoms and improving fertility because they can help with hormone regulation and are anti-inflammatory.

 Can’t I Get Omega-3s From My Food?